UBC-MDS/compare_classifiers/README.md

 ## License

-`compare_classifiers` was created by Bryan Lee.
+`compare_classifiers` was created by Ke Gao, Bryan Lee, Susannah Sun, and Wangkai Zhu.
 It is licensed under the terms of the MIT license.

 ## Credits